How To Care for Crematogaster Scutellaris

 60%

-When it comes to humidity levels, Crematogaster scutellaris doesn’t have extreme demands.
-They like a range of moisture levels that go from 50% to 60%, the typical Mediterranean climate.
+When it comes to humidity levels, Crematogaster scutellaris doesn't have extreme demands.
+They prefer a range of moisture levels from 50% to 60%, the typical Mediterranean climate.

 Food

-Like almost every ant species, Crematogaster scutellaris needs some dose of sugar for the workers and some protein for the queen and the brood.
+Like almost every ant species, Crematogaster scutellaris requires some sugar for the workers and some protein for the queen and the brood.

-As the sugar source, you can give them sugar water and some drops of honey.
+As a sugar source, you can give them sugar water and some drops of honey.
 They really love honey!
-If you wanna go for the best possible sugar source, the Ant Antics sugar snaps are the product for you!
+If you want to get the best possible sugar source, the Ant Antics sugar snaps are the product for you!

 Ant Antics sugar snaps